singh-man/books/crackingTheCoding/14_databases.md

 Each Professional has additional information such  as degree and  work experiences in addition to the properties derived from People.

-A Professional works for one company at a time  (probably-you might want to validate this assump­ tion),  but  Companies can  hire many Professionals.
+A Professional works for one company at a time  (probably-you might want to validate this assumption),  but  Companies can  hire many Professionals.
 So, there is a many-to-one relationship between Professionals and  Companies.
 This "Works  For" relationship can store attributes such as an employee's start date and salary.
 These attributes are defined only when we relate a Professional with a Company.

 A Person can have multiple phone numbers, which is why Phone is a multi-valued attribute.